You know that feeling when an email has been sent and you’re just waiting for a reply?

 Step 5.
 You should be able to see real-time notifications of opens and clicks in the bottom left of your compose window.

 Step 6.
 To see more detail you need to head over to your Sent folder on the left of the Gmail navigation.

 Step 7.
 You should see a little checkmark icon in the sent folder for emails that have been opened by the recipient.
 By hovering over that, you will see how many times that email has been opened, how many clicks links in your email have received, the location where the email was opened, and on what kind of device.

 There you have it.
 While read receipts, delivery receipts, and image email tracking are viable options, they’re often not ideal.
 Right Inbox provides a super simple and reliable way to know if your emails have been read and how your recipients have engaged with them.

+Email tracking is one of our customers’ favorite features.
+We want people to see the value in email tracking, so we’ve decided to add 5 email tracking credits to every free account.
 If you haven’t tried Right Inbox, head over to the Chrome store and try it out today.